Attract, Retain, and Advance A Diverse Community of Students

 Build on existing commitments and campus resources to increase the proportion of undergraduate from populations that are underrepresented at Marquette and in higher education more broadly.

-Enhance outreach to Wisconsin’s diverse communities and facilitate pipeline programs from high school and two-year colleges to Marquette and from undergraduate to graduate school.
+Enhance outreach to Wisconsin’s diverse communities and facilitate pathways from high school and two-year colleges to Marquette and from undergraduate to graduate school.

-- Marquette continues building on the successes of EOP (Gear Up, Talent Search, Upward Bound, UB Math and Science, Student Support Services, McNair Scholars), Engineering Leadership Academy, Law School Summer Youth Institute, Urban Journalism Workshop, College Essay Writing Workshops, Project BEYOND-2 in Nursing, and we are exploring additional offerings to engage local high school students from underrepresented backgrounds.
+- Marquette continues building on the successes of EOP (Gear Up, Talent Search, Upward Bound, UB Math and Science, Student Support Services, McNair Scholars), Engineering Leadership Academy, Law School Summer Youth Institute, Urban Journalism Workshop, and Project BEYOND-2 in Nursing.

 - The Office of Institutional Diversity and Inclusion is cultivating strategic partnerships with local schools that serve underrepresented students; the Encuentros program, for example, is a partnership with Cristo Rey Jesuit High School in Milwaukee.

-- The Office of Undergraduate Admissions is conducting on-site admission events at the following area high schools in October 2020: all Carmen schools, Reagan, Augustine Prep, Cristo Rey, Rufus King, Riverside, Messmer, Thomas More, and Golda Meir.
-Additionally, we are attending virtual high school visits and college fairs serving Milwaukee area high schools.
+- The Office of Undergraduate Admissions conducted on-site admission events at the following area high schools in October and November of 2021: all Carmen schools, Reagan, Augustine Prep, Cristo Rey, Rufus King, Riverside, Messmer, Thomas More, and Golda Meir.
+Additionally, we attended all in-person high school visits and college fairs serving Milwaukee area high schools.
+We have worked very hard to offer additional admission counseling services to our closest partnership schools.
+As one example, at Cristo Rey Milwaukee, we were able to attend an all-school assembly with the Golden Eagle to congratulate students on their early admission.

-- The Office of Institutional Diversity and Inclusion and the Hispanic-Serving Institution (HSI) initiative have ramped up Spanish language outreach through the creation of a Spanish website with critical information for navigating campus resources and support, a Facebook page for Spanish-speaking parents, and a Spanish option for the general Marquette phone line.
+- The Office of Institutional Diversity and Inclusion and the Hispanic-Serving Institution (HSI) initiative have ramped up Spanish language outreach through the creation of a Spanish website with critical information for navigating campus resources and support, a Facebook page for Spanish-speaking parents, Instagram and Twitter accounts (@SomosMarquette) and a Spanish option for the general Marquette phone line.

 - The Office of Undergraduate Admissions, Marquette Central, and New Student and Family Programs have also increased their Spanish language capacity and programming.
-For example, the Office of Undergraduate Admission hosts Mi Casa Es Tu Casa, an annual admitted student event for Spanish-speaking families and hosts events for prospective students in collaboration with area community-based organizations, including Boys & Girls Club of Greater Milwaukee, College Possible, and many others.
+For example, the Office of Undergraduate Admission hosts Mi Casa Es Tu Casa, an annual admitted student event for Spanish-speaking families and hosts events for prospective students in collaboration with area community-based organizations, including Boys & Girls Club of Greater Milwaukee, College Possible, Schuler Scholars, Chicago Scholars, All-in Milwaukee, and many others.

 - Through integration of DEI into fundraising activities, in 2019-20, two gifts that included scholarship support, support for RISE, and support for High Impact Practices, were received by the University.
 These augment a scholarship donation ($5 million) the previous year and represent promise for more funding in the future.